Alex-Alaniz/ApeBridge/apes-bridge/RELAY_DEV_HANDOFF.md

 # Change to the project directory
 cd apes-bridge

-# Install dependencies (using legacy peer deps to handle conflicts)
+# Install dependencies (using yarn's peer dependency handling)
-yarn install --legacy-peer-deps
+yarn install --mode=skip-build

 # Run the dev server
 yarn dev
 ```

-**Note:** We use `--legacy-peer-deps` to handle dependency conflicts between `viem`, `wagmi`, and Relay packages.
+**Note:** We use `--mode=skip-build` to handle dependency conflicts between `viem`, `wagmi`, and Relay packages.
 This is a temporary solution until the packages update their peer dependencies.

 **No build steps or custom scripts required.**